 Stephanie Hammond, World Vision policy adviser for conflicts and disasters, just returned from a trip to South Sudan.
 During her two and a half weeks in the country, she met the people affected first-hand by conflict, price inflations, and lack of aid.
-This week, I spoke with a mother, Elizabeth*, whose eight-month-old daughter suffered from … Read More
+This week, I spoke with a mother, Elizabeth*, whose eight-month-old daughter suffered from severe … Read More

 Written by Stephanie Hammond, Policy Advisor for Conflicts and Disasters and Julie Stewart, Humanitarian Policy Intern As the battle to retake Mosul continues, urgent action is needed to allow children to resume their educations.
 Take action by sending an email to Congress now.
 Information about the ongoing military campaign to retake the city of Mosul, Iraq … Read More

 On this World Refugee Day, we must protect education for all refugee children.
 Last week, Linda Hiebert, World Vision International’s partnership leader of education and life skills, testified before the Senate Foreign Relations Subcommittee about the barriers to girls’ education around the world.
 Linda focused on children affected by conflict and the difficulties that adolescent … Read More

 Stephanie Hammond, World Vision policy adviser for global conflicts and natural disasters, recently returned from Serbia where she visited World Vision relief programs along the Balkan refugee migration route.
 Walking down the row of buses in Šid, I noticed a refugee mother and her young child getting water at a pump attached to the back … Read More